- Women's Rights Fund Partners

 Al Ataa Charitable Society

-Bisan Benevolent Association works with women and young people providing legal, psychological and recreational support to survivors of gender-based violence.
+Beesan Benevolent Association work with women and young people in Gaza, providing legal, psychological and recreational support to survivors of gender-based violence.

 Sunflower Association for the Protection of Humanity and the Environment (SAPHE)

-Sunflower Association was established in 2010 to protect people and the environment.
+Sunflower Association was established in 2010 in the West Bank to protect people and the environment.
 They run programmes for women and young people on environmental protection, social development and job creation.
 They also specialise in cloth production through their recycling centre.
-Sunflower Association reach approximately 3000 people per year.

-The Rural Women Association was founded in 2015 to support Bedouin communities in Hebron.
-The association runs various projects including farming, job creation for women, literacy, childcare and health and wellbeing.
-They have two part-time staff members and 30 volunteers and support approximately 2500 people each year.
+The Rural Woman Association was founded in 2015 to support Bedouin communities in Hebron, West Bank.
+The association runs various projects including farming, job creation for women, literacy, childcare and health and well-being.

-The Women Programmes Centre was established in 1952 by the United Nations Relief and Works Agency (UNRWA).
-They support women with vocational training, access to health for them and their children and psychological support.
+The Women Programs Centre was established in 1952 by the United Nations Relief and Works Agency (UNRWA).
+The centre in Rafah, Gaza, supports women with vocational training, access to health and psychological support.
 With the current war on Gaza, the organisation is also providing emergency aid (food, water and essential items) to populations sheltering in tents and schools.
-The number of staff fluctuates based on the availability of funding and projects.
-Usually, the Centre employs 10 core staff members and approximately 30 project-based staff.
-The centre supports 80,000 people per year via their various interventions.

 Past Members